Why to read?

 - Growth Factors

 Melatonin hormone regulates sleep.
-This hormone is synthesized from the amino acid tryptophan.
-And your milk is one of tryptophan sources.
+This hormone is synthesized from the amino acid tryptophan, and your breast milk is one of tryptophan sources.

-33 – Breastfeeding benefits for 4 month regarding immunity
+33 – Breastfeeding benefits for 4 months regarding your baby’s immune system

 The thymus is a gland that produces T-lymphocyte cells ( a type of white blood cell.)